A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Introduction

 All the existing works studying online learning problems in CMDPs with long-term constraints address settings in which the constraints are selected stochastically according to an unknown (stationary) probability distribution.
-While these works address both the case where the rewards are stochastic (see, \emph{e.g.},~\citep{Constrained_Upper_Confidence}) and the one in which they are chosen adversarially (see, \emph{e.g.},~\citep{Online_Learning_in_Weakly_Coupled}), to the best of our knowledge there is no work addressing settings with adversarially-selected constraints.
+While these works address both the case where the rewards are stochastic (see, \emph{e.g.},~\citep{Constrained_Upper_Confidence, Exploration_Exploitation}) and the one in which they are adversarial (see, \emph{e.g.},~\citep{Online_Learning_in_Weakly_Coupled, Upper_Confidence_Primal_Dual}), to the best of our knowledge there is no work addressing settings with adversarially-selected constraints.
+Some works (see, \emph{e.g.},~\citep{ding_non_stationary,Non_stationary_CMDPs}) consider the case in which rewards and constraints are non-stationary, assuming that their variation is bounded.
+However, these results are \emph{not} applicable to general settings with adversarial constraints.
+A detailed discussion of related works can be found in Appendix~\ref{app:rel}.

 In this paper, we pioneer the study of CMDPs in which the constraints are selected adversarially.
-In doing so, we introduce a \emph{best-of-both-worlds} algorithm that provides optimal (in the number of episodes $T$) regret and constraint violation bounds when rewards and constraints are selected either \emph{stochastically} or \emph{adversarially}, without requiring any knowledge of the underling process.
-While algorithms of this kind have been recently introduced in online learning settings (see, \emph{e.g.},~\citep{liakopoulos2019cautious}), to the best of our knowledge ours is the first of its kind in CMDPs.
+In doing so, we introduce an algorithm that employs a novel primal-dual approach in CMDPs, allowing it to attain \emph{best-of-both-worlds} guarantees, in the flavor of~\citet{balseiro2023best}.
+In particular, our algorithm provides optimal (in the number of episodes $T$) regret and constraint violation bounds when rewards and constraints are selected either \emph{stochastically} or \emph{adversarially}, without requiring any knowledge of the underling process.
+While best-of-both-worlds algorithms have been recently introduced in online learning settings subject to constraints (see, \emph{e.g.},~\citep{liakopoulos2019cautious, balseiro2023best}), to the best of our knowledge our algorithm is the first of its kind in CMDPs.\footnote{Notice that, in the literature on online learning in MDPs, the term \emph{best-of-both-worlds} is sometimes referred to algorithms that achieve optimal instance-dependent regret bounds when rewards are selected \emph{stochastically} and $\tilde{\mathcal{O}}(\sqrt{T})$ regret when rewards are chosen \emph{adversarially}~\citep{jin2021best}.
+In this work, we borrow terminology from the literature on online learning with constraints, where the term usually refers to algorithms that achieve optimal regret and constraint violation bounds when the constraints are selected either \emph{stochastically} or \emph{adversarially}~\citep{balseiro2023best}.}